1989 Tiananmen Square protests and massacre: Hong Kong

 In Hong Kong, the Tiananmen Square protests led to fears that China would renege on its commitments under one country, two systems, following the impending handover of Hong Kong from the United Kingdom in 1997.
 In response, Governor Chris Patten tried to expand the franchise for the Legislative Council of Hong Kong, which led to friction with Beijing.
-For many Hong Kongers, Tiananmen served as the turning point when they lost trust in the Beijing government.
+For many Hongkongers, Tiananmen served as the turning point when they lost trust in the Beijing government.
 The event, coupled with general uncertainty about the status of Hong Kong after the transfer of sovereignty, led to a sizable exodus of Hong Kongers to Western countries such as Canada and Australia before 1997.

 There have been large candlelight vigils attended by tens of thousands in Hong Kong every year since 1989, even after the transfer of power to China in 1997.
 Despite that, the June 4th Museum closed in July 2016, after only two years in its location.
 The group that runs the museum, the Hong Kong Alliance, has started to crowdfund money to open the museum in a new location.
 A virtual version of the museum released online in August 2021 has also been blocked by Chinese telecom companies.

-The events of Tiananmen in 1989 have become permanently etched in the public consciousness, perhaps more than anywhere else outside mainland China.
 The events continue to strongly impact perceptions of China, its government, attitudes towards democracy, and the extent to which Hong Kongers should identify as "Chinese".
 The events of 4 June are seen as representative of the Chinese brand of authoritarianism, and they are often invoked by pro-democracy politicians in Hong Kong, especially in relation to democratic reform in Hong Kong and the territory's relationship with Beijing.
-Academic studies indicate that those who supported the Tiananmen Square movement's rehabilitation had a tendency to support democratization in the territory and the election of pro-democracy parties.
+Academic studies indicate that those who supported the Tiananmen Square movement's rehabilitation had a tendency to support democratisation in the territory and the election of pro-democracy parties.

 In memory of the events among other monuments at 1997 Pillar of Shame with height of 8 meters performed by sculptor Jens Galschiøt was placed in the University of Hong Kong.
 On 22 December 2021, it was removed by the university authorities, a move that was condemned by survivors of the massacre.